MaddyKapfhammer/MotzingCenter/content/portfolio/theatre.md

 # Now Showing

+# Friday, November 17 & Saturday, November 18 - No Movie Showing

-# Friday, November 3 & Saturday, November 4 @ 6:30pm
+# Friday, November 24 & Saturday, November 25 @ 6:30pm

-## Inspector Sun and the Curse of the Black Widow

-Fired from his detective job after a mission goes awry, Inspector Sun boards a seemingly normal plane for a much needed vacation.
-However, when Dr. Spindlethorp receives a threat on his life, Sun is back on the case, trapped in a web of lies.
+## Trolls: Band Together

+Poppy discovers that Branch and his four brothers were once part of her favorite boy band.
+When one of his siblings, Floyd, gets kidnapped by a pair of nefarious villains, Branch and Poppy embark on a harrowing and emotional journey to reunite the other brothers and rescue Floyd from a fate even worse than pop culture obscurity.

 _Rated: PG_

 # Coming Soon

+# Friday, December 1 & Saturday, December 2 @ 6:30pm

+## Trolls: Band Together

+Poppy discovers that Branch and his four brothers were once part of her favorite boy band.
+When one of his siblings, Floyd, gets kidnapped by a pair of nefarious villains, Branch and Poppy embark on a harrowing and emotional journey to reunite the other brothers and rescue Floyd from a fate even worse than pop culture obscurity.

+_Rated: PG_

+# Friday, December 8 & Saturday, December 9 @ 6:30pm

+## Journey to Bethlehem

+Classic Christmas melodies and modern pop songs tell the story of a young woman with an unimaginable responsibility, a young man torn between love and honour, and a jealous king.

+_Rated: PG_

-# Friday, November 10 & Saturday, November 11 @ 6:30pm
+# Friday, December 15 & Saturday, December 16 @ 6:30pm

-## My Big Fat Greek Wedding 3

-Members of the Portokalos family reunite in Greece for a hilarious and heartwarming trip full of love, twists and turns.
+## Journey to Bethlehem

+Classic Christmas melodies and modern pop songs tell the story of a young woman with an unimaginable responsibility, a young man torn between love and honour, and a jealous king.

-_Rated: PG-13_
+_Rated: PG_

 **Please check out our [Facebook Page](https://www.facebook.com/Themotzingcenter/) for more updates regarding our movie schedule**